Uptick in food prices impact local restaurants and grocery stores

 Robert Cardona, Cardona Market co-owner, brought out a one-gallon bottle of Dolce Vita oil.
 The store utilizes the canola/olive oil mixture in most of the market’s ready-to-eat foods.

-“This used to be 30 dollars a case.
-Now it’s 70 dollars,” Cardona said while holding up the yellow jug.
+“This used to be $30 a case.
+Now it’s $70,” Cardona said while holding up the yellow jug.

 Cardona said it’s normal to see the expense of goods fluctuate within a small percentage.
 Usually, the store would hold off on changing prices for customers.
 However, he has no choice when an item doubles in cost for an extended amount of time.